-Subsequent to the expiry of the service agreements on 14 July 2014, the service agreements were renewed for a further three (3) years.
+The Company's Executive Directors, are remunerated based on their service agreements.
 As per the terms of the service agreements, either party may terminate the service agreement by giving to the other party not less than six (6) months' notice in writing, or in lieu of notice, payment of an amount equivalent to six (6) months' salary based on their last drawn monthly salary.
-The remuneration comprises a fixed salary, monthly car allowance, fixed bonus of one month's salary as well as profit sharing which is designed to align the interests of the Executive Directors with those of shareholders.
+The remuneration for each of Mr Lee Koh Yong and Mr Lee Cheng Chye comprises a fixed salary, monthly car allowance, fixed bonus of one month's salary as well as profit sharing which is designed to align the interests of the Executive Directors with those of shareholders.
+The Company currently does not have any contractual provisions which allow it to reclaim incentives from the Executive Directors in certain circumstances.
+The Board is of the view that as the Group pays performance bonuses based on the actual performance of the Group and/or Company (and not on forward-looking results) as well as actual results of its Executive Directors, "claw-back" provisions in the service agreements may not be relevant or appropriate.